wrdclark/OGL-SRD5/SRD_CC_v5.2-107-175.md

 Meanwhile, the possessed creature's soul can perceive from the container using its own senses, but it can't move and it is Incapacitated.

 While possessing a body, you can take a Magic action to return from the host body to the container ifit is within 100 feet of you, returning the host creature'ssoul to its body.
-If the host body dies whileyou're in it, the creature dies, and you make a Charismasaving throw against your own spellcastingDC.
+If the host body dies whileyou're in it, the creature dies, and you make a Charismasaving throw against your own spellcasting DC.
 On a success, you return to the container if it iswithin 100 feet of you.
 Otherwise, you die.

 If the container is destroyed or the spell ends, your soul returns to your body.
 If your body is more than 100 feet away from you or if your body is dead, you die.
 If another creature's soul is in the container when it is destroyed, the creature's soul returns to its body if the body is alive and within 100 feet.
 Otherwise, that creature dies.